mekorhabracha/mekorhabracha.github.io/index.md

     text: Donate to Mekor
     link: contribute/donate.html
 alert:
   text: "NEWLY KOSHER!
-We are please to announce that Goldie, a Center City vegan falafel shop, is now certified kosher under the Orthodox supervision of IKC.
+We are please to announce that Goldie, a Center City vegan falafel shop, is now certified kosher pareve under the Orthodox supervision of IKC.
 For more info, click here.

 "
   type: warning